rom1504/img2dataset/README.md

 For better performance, it's highly recommended to set up a fast dns resolver, see [this section](https://github.com/rom1504/img2dataset#setting-up-a-high-performance-dns-resolver)

+## Opt-out directives

+Websites can pass the http headers `X-Robots-Tag: noai`, `X-Robots-Tag: noindex` , `X-Robots-Tag: noimageai` and `X-Robots-Tag: noimageindex`
+By default img2dataset will ignore images with such headers.

+To disable this behavior and download all images, you may pass --disallowed_header_directives '[]'

+See [AI use impact](#ai-use-impact) to understand better why you may decide to enable or disable this feature.

 ## Examples

 Example of datasets to download with example commands are available in the [dataset_examples](dataset_examples) folder.
 In particular: